vishnubk/template_bank_tutorial/README.md

 Searches for compact binary pulsars coherently across 3 Keplerian parameters for circular orbit binaries and 5 Keplerian parameters for elliptical orbit binaries.
 This is a C++ Cuda GPU Pulsar Search Pipeline and you will need access to Nvidia GPUs to use this.
 This pipeline has borrowed a lot of code from Peasoup written by Ewan Barr (MPIfR).
 You can find the original repo here that does an 1-D acceleration search. https://github.com/ewanbarr/peasoup

 This repo is a work in progress.
 Eventhough the entire code works, I still need to add support for segmented searches and slurm commands to split the jobs in a compute node.
+The original repo which is well tested can be found here: https://github.com/vishnubk/5D_Peasoup

 Getting Started